mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/licensing-apps/migrate-free-app-to-basic.md

 url: /developerportal/deploy/migrate-free-app-to-basic/
 weight: 40
 description: "Moving an existing Mendix app deployed as a Free App to a Basic Package node"
-tags: ["App", "Node", "Developer Portal", "Licensed", "Free App", "Upgrade", "Basic Package"]
+tags: ["App", "Node", "Mendix Portal", "Licensed", "Free App", "Upgrade", "Basic Package"]
 #To update these screenshots, you can log in with credentials detailed in How to Update Screenshots Using Team Apps.
 ---